pkmn/engine/src/lib/gen1/README.md

   sampling to ensure uniformity as is done on the cartridge.
-This means that certain values are fractionally more likely to be chosen than others, though this bias is usually quite small (e.g. in the case of Metronome instead of selecting moves with an equal $1\over163$ chance, Pokémon Showdown will select some with a $1\over2^{32}$ greater chance than others).
+This means that certain values are fractionally more likely to be chosen than others, though this bias is usually quite small (e.g. in the case of Metronome instead of selecting moves with an equal $1\over163$ chance, Pokémon Showdown selects some with a $1\over2^{32}$ greater chance than others).
 - **Order of operations**: RNG calls effectively introduce something similar to a ["memory barrier"](https://en.wikipedia.org/wiki/Memory_barrier) in that they must be sequenced correctly (though operations which occur between them may happen in any order).
 Pokémon Showdown violates this by introducing additional operations (see below) and changing up the order of existing operations (e.g. choosing to check for hit/miss, determine the number of hits for moves with multiple hits, determine if a move hit critically and then the damage instead of checking for hit/miss and determining number of hits *after* the other two).
-While it is often desirable to rearrange code for performance or to improve readability this can only be done if it does not affect accuracy.
+While it's often desirable to rearrange code for performance or to improve readability this can only be done if it doesn't affect accuracy.
 - **Speed-ties**: In addition to [breaking switch-in speed ties with an RNG call](https://www.smogon.com/forums/threads/adv-switch-priority.3622189/), speed ties in Pokémon